huaminghuangtw/Evergreen-Notes/Permanent-Notes/Alcohol.md

 ---
 title: Alcohol
 created: 2024-11-18T09:16:50
-modified: 2025-07-16T21:23:29
+modified: 2025-08-11T16:27:53
 ---

+dehydrates you.

+impairs protein synthesis in the muscles.

-* blocks our ability to break down energy from macronutrients
+blocks our ability to break down energy from macronutrients.

-* impairs protein synthesis in the muscles
-* may help you fall asleep/feel sleepy (nightcap: a drink taken shortly before bedtime), but it ruins the quality of your sleep by disrupting your circadian rhythm and REM sleep
+may help you fall asleep/feel sleepy ,[^1] but it ruins the quality of your sleep by disrupting your circadian rhythm and REM sleep

-* dehydrates you
+[^1]: [Nightcap（睡前飲品）](https://www.google.com/search?q=Nightcap): a drink taken shortly before bedtime